L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Empirical Performance

-where $x$ consists of an intercept and covariates $x_{-1} \sim N(0,\Sigma)$, and the errors $\varepsilon$ are independently and identically distributed $\varepsilon \sim N(0,1)$.
-We set the dimension $p$ of covariates $x$ equal to $1000$, and the dimension $s$ of the true model to $5$, and the sample size $n$ to $200$.
-We set the regularization parameter $\lambda$ equal to the $0.9$-quantile of the pivotal random variable $\Lambda$, following our proposal in Section \ref{Sec:Setting}.
-We consider two variants of the model above with uncorrelated and correlated regressors, namely $\rho = 0$ and $\rho = 0.5$.
-We summarize the results on model selection performance of the penalized estimator in Figures \ref{Fig:MCfirst01}-\ref{Fig:MCsecond01}.
-In the left panels of Figures \ref{Fig:MCfirst01}-\ref{Fig:MCsecond01}, we plot the frequencies of the dimensions of the selected model; in the right panel we plot the frequencies of selecting the correct components.
-From the right panels we see that the model selection performance is particularly good.
-From the left panels we see that the frequency of selecting a much larger model than the true model is very small.
-We also see that in the design with correlated regressors, the performance of the estimator is quite good, as we would expect from our theoretical results.
-These results confirm the theoretical results of Theorem \ref{Thm:Selection}, namely, that when the non-zero coefficients are well-separated from zero, with probability tending to one, the penalized estimator should select the model that includes the true model as a subset.
-Moreover, these results also confirm the theoretical result of Theorem \ref{Thm:Sparsity}, namely that the dimension of the selected model should be of the same stochastic order as the dimension of the true model.
+We summarize the model selection performance of the penalized estimator in Figures \ref{Fig:MCfirst01} and \ref{Fig:MCsecond01}.
+In the left panels of the figures, we plot the frequencies of the dimensions of the selected model; in the right panels we plot the frequencies of selecting the correct regressors.
+From the left panels we see that the frequency of selecting a much larger model than the true model is very small in both designs.
+In the design with a larger noise, as the right panel of Figure \ref{Fig:MCfirst01} shows, the penalized quantile regression never selects the entire true model correctly, always missing the regressors with small coefficients.
+However, it almost always includes the three regressors with the largest coefficients.
+(Notably, despite this partial failure of the model selection, post-penalized quantile regression still performs well, as we report below.)
+On the other hand, we see from the right panel of Figure \ref{Fig:MCsecond01} that in the design with a lower noise level penalized quantile regression rarely misses any component of the true support.
+These results confirm the theoretical results of Theorem \ref{Thm:Selection}, namely, that when the non-zero coefficients are well separated from zero, the penalized estimator should select a model that includes the true model as a subset.
+Moreover, these results also confirm the theoretical result of Theorem \ref{Thm:Sparsity}, namely, that the dimension of the selected model should be of the same stochastic order as the dimension of the true model.
 In summary, the model selection performance of the penalized estimator agrees very well with our theoretical results.